Htoomyat-Kyaing/Htoomyat-Kyaing/README.md

 ###

-<p align="left">I'm Htoo Myat Kyaing, a university student pursuing the degree in Computer Engineering and Information Technology.</p>
+<p align="left">I'm Htoo Myat Kyaing, a university student pursuing a degree in Computer Engineering and Information Technology.
+I'm passionate about full-stack web development and also have a keen interest in AI, especially deep learning.</p>

 ###